DiGA: Health apps on prescription

-The importance of a digital infrastructure was already known to us before March 2020, but the pandemic now shows very clearly that digital offerings can support in relieving the burden on our health systems.
+The importance of a digital infrastructure was already known to us before March 2020, but the pandemic has shown even more clearly that digital offerings can support by relieving the burden on our health system.
 Digital triage facilitates administrative processes.
-The electronic patient file, the e-vaccination passport or the e-prescription make processes more efficient and are service-oriented at the same time.
+The electronic patient file, the e-vaccination passport, or the e-prescription make processes more efficient and are service-oriented at the same time.
 Digital health apps (so-called DiGAs) on prescription go even one step further.

 Digital health on the rise

 These digital measures aim to positively influence the course of the disease in people who are already ill.
-Particularly in the case of chronic illnesses, additional digital services offer added value for patients, as they can take their health into their own hands.
-If additional complementary treatments are used in the familiar environment, inpatient or outpatient stays can ideally even be avoided.
+Particularly in the case of chronic diseases, additional digital services offer added value for patients as they can take their health into their own hands.
+If additional complementary treatments are used in a familiar environment, inpatient or outpatient stays can ideally even be avoided.

 Broadly accepted, but scepticism remains